 TikTok is a video sharing social network that is only available on mobile.

-Video creators (AKA TikTok Users) are given access to tons of video editing tools (much more extensive than any other social network for video) including filters, videos, timers, text and effects, as well as tons of different music and audio options.
+Video creators (TikTok Users) are given access to tons of video editing tools (much more extensive than any other social network for video) including filters, videos, timers, text and effects, as well as tons of different music and audio options.

-Recording and editing is super simple for creators, making the network even more desirable and addictive for its users.
+Recording and editing are super simple for creators, making the network even more desirable and addictive for its users.

 Post viewers have the option to like, comment and share content (from their ‘newsfeed’) as well as following the videos creator.